ello/wtf/_posts/resources/2014-03-15-feature-list.md

 ## Coming Soon

+* Share a profile on web
-* Speed and mobile improvements
+* Speed and mobile web improvements
 * Language support
 * Auto-push posts to other networks
 * Android mobile app